How is a cancer of unknown primary diagnosed?

 - Cystoscopy – to look at the bladder

 Depending on the area of the body being looked at, the endoscope may be inserted through an opening like the mouth, nose, or anus.
-Usually this is done after you have been sedated (made sleepy) and is often painless.
+Most endoscopies are done after you have been sedated (made sleepy) and is often painless.

 Endoscopy is commonly used to look at the esophagus and stomach, the large intestine, the lungs, and the throat and larynx (voice box).
 If something suspicious is seen during the exam, biopsy samples may be removed with special tools used through the endoscope.
 The samples will then be viewed under a microscope to see if cancer cells are present.